Kłodzko: Kingdom of Prussia

 The Kingdom of Prussia annexed Glatz during the 18th century Silesian Wars, although Austrian influence is still evident in the architecture and culture of the region.
 The construction of the fortress was continued and the town had to bear the costs of the fortress expansion.
 In 1760 the town was captured by Austrian forces in the Siege of Glatz, but was subsequently returned to Prussia.

 Unlike most of Prussian Silesia, Glatz resisted French bombardment during the War of the Fourth Coalition.
+In 1826, Fryderyk Chopin travelled through the town.
 During the 19th-century Polish national liberation fights, Polish publicist Włodzimierz Adolf Wolniewicz, Polish historian Wojciech Kętrzyński and Polish priest Augustyn Szamarzewski were imprisoned in the fortress.

 Germany

 Glatz became part of the German Empire in 1871 during the Prussian-led unification of Germany.
 The restrictions in the city's growth were not withdrawn until 1877, after which the town began another period of rapid modernisation and expansion.
 Some of the forts were demolished, several new bridges were built, and new investments started to arrive in Glatz.
 The town was connected to the rest of Germany by a railway.
 In 1864 the gas works were built and in 1880 an electric plant was opened.
 The buildings along the main streets were rebuilt in Neo-Gothic and Neo-Renaissance style while the city walls with all their gates were demolished.
 In 1884–1885 a new synagogue was built on the Grünestraße [Green Street], designed by the Breslau architect Albert Grau.